 Navigator might be small, but it's also incredibly spacious.
 Its smallest suites start at 301 square feet, large enough for uncrowded sleeping and sitting areas, walk-in closets and large bathrooms with separate bathtub and shower.
 The largest measure more than 1,000 square feet with enormous wraparound verandas.
 The ship also has a generous space-per-passenger ratio (67.3 feet of public space per passenger), so you'll rarely see crowds or queues.

 The size does have some drawbacks.
 The ship doesn't have as many dining venues as its fleetmates, and we could see how some people might feel restricted by the limited public areas on a long cruise with many sea days (like a world cruise).
 The ship also experiences significant motion, with some Cruise Critic readers on the Regent Seven Seas message boards reporting above-average vibration in the aft suites.

 Sign Up for Price Drop Alerts

 Get Seven Seas Navigator price drops

-Typical Navigator passengers appear to be 40+, affluent and quite well traveled.
-There are many veteran RSSC cruisers aboard most sailings, and they can often be heard comparing notes on previous experiences with the line (as well as sailings with other upscale lines like Crystal).
+You will find many nationalities represented onboard, though North Americans dominate.
+Many passengers will be veteran Regent Seven Seas cruisers, and they can often be heard comparing notes on previous experiences with the line (as well as with sailings on other upscale lines like Crystal).